Karib0u/kernagent/README.md

 ## 🧬 How It Works

-`kernagent` packages the "export once, reason over structured data" approach into a headless pipeline:
+`kernagent` packages the "export once, reason over structured data" approach into a headless pipeline.
-Ghidra runs in batch mode inside Docker to build the snapshot; all LLM/agent logic runs purely on that snapshot.
+It can orchestrate multiple static analysis backends; today that means running Ghidra/PyGhidra to build a rich snapshot and flare-capa for rule coverage, and the architecture leaves room to plug in other disassemblers or specialized scanners without changing the CLI.

 ### 1. Snapshot extraction (once per binary)

-`kernagent.snapshot.extractor` runs Ghidra/PyGhidra and emits:
+`kernagent.snapshot.extractor` currently uses Ghidra/PyGhidra and emits:

 ```text
 <name>_archive/